Last updated May 2026

 The Triple Black is what happens when Rossi looks at the Marlin Dark Series and the Henry X Model and decides to build a budget version of both.
 Black-oxide steel everywhere, paracord-wrapped large-loop lever, threaded muzzle in the standard 5/8×24 suppressor pitch, peep sight on a full Picatinny rail.
 Street price typically runs well below MSRP, often into the $700s.

 The trigger is the weak point.
 It is heavier and grittier than the Marlin Dark Series, and you will probably want a stoning or a drop-in replacement after a few hundred rounds.
-But for the price of admission, you cannot get into a threaded, optics-ready lever .30-30 cheaper anywhere else.
+But for the price of admission, you can’t get into a threaded, optics-ready lever .30-30 cheaper anywhere else.

 Best For: Suppressor owners on a budget, brush hunters who want modern features, anybody building a no-permission-needed truck gun.